Zharay/KanColleViewer/README.md

 ## Frequently Asked Questions

+Refer to the standalone [FAQ](https://github.com/Yuubari/KanColleViewer/blob/master/FAQ.md) if your question is not answered below.

 #### Is KCV safe?
 Yes.
 You are mainly playing off Internet Explorer (IE).
 The program itself wraps itself around IE and captures all network traffic coming in and out.
 It only looks for incoming data and uses that for displaying game information such as ships, expeditions, quests, and so on. **This does not change the game itself in any way**. **KCV does not change the packets in any way**.